KevinCarroll7737/kevincarroll7737.github.io/_posts/dev/2018-09-22-Cordova-Framework7-VueJS-Firebase.md

 ![server](/assets/images/cordova_server.jpg)

 > Everything has its limit.
 Apache Cordova applications are slower than native applications of course.
-Still, here is a list of known companies who are using it:
+Still, here is a list of known companies that are using it:

 + Facebook.
 Facebook uses a forked version of Apache Cordova in their mobile SDK. ...
 + Salesforce.
 Salesforce uses a fork of Apache Cordova for their mobile development SDK. ...